flyingmachine/brave-clojure-web/content/basic-emacs.md

 me perfectly – an assortment of packages and keybindings which help me bring ideas to life day after day.

-These resources will help you as you continue you on your Emacs
+These resources will help you as you continue on your Emacs
 journey:

 - [The Emacs Manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/index.html#Top),